weihuang023/Erlang-Projects/README.md

 * delimited by curly brackets
 * Term in Tuple is an element
 * the number of element is the size of tuple
-* First value is an atom  _a tag and this can be used to identify or classify the contents_
+* First value is an atom, _a tag and this can be used to identify or classify the contents_

 #### List
 -